 Other Cool Stuff

 • Ride the rails.
 View the snowy backcountry on a weekend trip to Talkeetna or Fairbanks on the Aurora Winter Train.
 It heads north on Saturday and returns to Anchorage Sunday.
-(Or ride one way to Fairbanks, spend a few days, and fly back with Ravn Alaska).
+(Or ride one way to Fairbanks, spend a few days, and fly back).

 • Explore the beer renaissance.
 For a behind-the-scenes encounter with Anchorage’s most interesting and innovative micro-breweries, book an afternoon with Big Swig Brewery Tours.